xavdid/reddit-user-to-sqlite/README.md

 > Note: the argument order is reversed from most dogsheep packages (which take db_path first).
 This method allows for use of a default db name, so I prefer it.

 1. `username`: a case-insensitive string.
-The leading `/u/` is optional (and ignored if supplied)
+The leading `/u/` is optional (and ignored if supplied).
 2. (optional) `--db`: the path to a sqlite file, which will be created or updated as needed.
 Defaults to `reddit.db`.

-### A Note on Stored Data

-While most [Dogsheep](https://github.com/dogsheep) projects grab the raw JSON output of their source APIs, Reddit's API has a lot of junk in it.
-So, I opted for a slimmed down approach.
+### archive

+Reads the output of a [Reddit GDPR archive](https://support.reddithelp.com/hc/en-us/articles/360043048352-How-do-I-request-a-copy-of-my-Reddit-data-and-information-) and fetches additional info from the Reddit API (where possible).
+This allows you to store more than 1k posts/comments.

+> FYI: this behavior is built with the assumption that the archive that Reddit provides has the same format regardless of if you select `GDPR` or `CCPA` as the request type.
+But, just to be on the safe side, I recommend selecting `GDPR` during the export process until I'm able to confirm.

+#### Params

+> Note: the argument order is reversed from most dogsheep packages (which take db_path first).
+This method allows for use of a default db name, so I prefer it.

+1. `archive_path`: the path to the (unzipped) archive directory on your machine.
+Don't rename/move the files that Reddit gives you.
+2. (optional) `--db`: the path to a sqlite file, which will be created or updated as needed.
+Defaults to `reddit.db`.

 ## Viewing Data